g2384/Life-In-The-UK/Facts.md

 Britain continues to be particularly strong in **special effects** and **animation movies**.

+# Sport

+- Local governments and private companies provide sports facilities such as:
+  - swimming pools
+  - tennis courts
+  - football pitches
+  - dry ski slopes
+  - gymnasiums
+- Many famous sports began in Britain:
+  - cricket
+  - football
+  - lawn tennis
+  - golf
+  - rugby

+- The UK has hosted the Olympic Games on three occasions:
+  - 1908,
+  - 1948
+  - 2012
+- The main Olympic site for the 2012 Games was in **Stratford**, **East London**.
+- The British team was very successful, across a wide range of Olympic sports, finishing third in the medal table.
+- The Paralympic Games for 2012 were also hosted in London.

+## Cricket

+- Cricket originated in England and is now played in many countries.
+- Games can last up to **five days** but still result in a draw!
+- The idiosyncratic nature of the game and its complex laws are said to reflect the best of the British character and sense of fair play.
+- expressions used everyday:
+  - ‘rain stopped play’
+  - ‘batting on a sticky wicket’
+  - ‘playing a straight bat’
+  - ‘bowled a googly’
+  - ‘it’s just not cricket’
+- The most famous competition is the **Ashes**, which is a series of Test matches played between **England** and **Australia**.

+## Football

+- Football is the UK’s most popular sport.
+- It has a long history in the UK and the first professional football clubs were formed in the late 19th century.
+- England, Scotland, Wales and Northern Ireland each have **separate leagues** in which clubs representing different towns and cities compete.
+- The English **Premier** League attracts a huge international audience.
+- Many of the best players in the world play in the Premier League.
+- Many UK teams also compete in competitions such as the **UEFA** (Union of European Football Associations) Champions League, against other teams from Europe.
+- Most towns and cities have a professional club and people take great pride in supporting their home team.
+- There can be great rivalry between different football clubs and among fans.
+- Each country in the UK also has its own national team that competes with other national teams across the world in tournaments such as the **FIFA** (Fédération Internationale de Football Association) World Cup and the **UEFA** European Football Championships.
+- England’s **only** international tournament victory was at the World Cup of **1966**, hosted in the UK.

+## Rugby

+- Rugby originated in England in the **early 19th** century and is very popular in the UK today.
+- There are two different types of rugby, which have different rules: **union** and **league**.
+- Both have separate leagues and national teams in England, Wales, Scotland and Northern Ireland (who play with the Irish Republic).
+- Teams from all countries compete in a range of competitions.
+- The most famous rugby union competition is the Six Nations Championship between:
+  - England,
+  - Ireland,
+  - Scotland,
+  - Wales,
+  - France
+  - and Italy.
+- The **Super League** is the most well-known rugby league (club) competition.

 ## Horse-racing

 - There is a very long history of horse racing in Britain, with evidence of events taking place as far back as **Roman** times.
 - The sport has a long association with **royalty**.
 - There are racecourses all over the UK.